MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/overview.md

 > We recommend that you use the Microsoft Fabric event streams feature with at least 4 capacity units ([SKU](../../enterprise/licenses.md#capacity-license): F4)

 ## Enhanced capabilities (preview)
 There are more features, sources, and destinations available when you enable the **Enhanced capabilities (preview)** option while creating an eventstream.
-Use the **Enhanced capabilities (preview)** and **Standard capabilties** tabs to learn about additional sources and destinations supported with the enhanced capabilities.
+Use the **Enhanced capabilities (preview)** and **Standard capabilities** tabs to learn about additional sources and destinations supported with the enhanced capabilities.

 Here are a few other noteworthy features of Enhanced capabilities (preview):